nhs000/vim-macos-ime/README.md

    \}
 ```

-- If you use `Dein`, then add the following codes in you `.vimrc`
+- If you use `Dein`, then add the following codes in you `.toml` file
 ```
 [[plugins]]
 repo = 'chenhouwu/vim-macos-ime'
 build = './install'
 ```

-- Or run the following command in the plugin's directory.
+- Or install with any plugin manager, and manually run the following command in the plugin's directory.
 ```
 ./install
 ```